5th arrondissement hotels

 All rooms have coffee- and tea-making facilities (an uncommon perk in Paris).

-This 4-star hotel (which Booking.com mistakenly labels a 3-star hotel) is just south of the Rue des Écoles, within a short walk of the Boulevard St-Germain.
+This 4-star hotel is just south of the Rue des Écoles, within a short walk of the Boulevard St-Germain.
 A pretty neighborhood park, the Square Paul Langevin, is in the adjoining block.

-The highly-rated hotel has 8 rooms and 5 two-room apartments with kitchenettes.
+The highly-rated property has 8 rooms and 5 two-room apartments with kitchenettes.
 Amenities include free laptop loan, a massage machine, tea time in the lobby, and a courtyard with garden.

 The Select Hotel Rive Gauche is extremely popular with guests, thanks in part to its location: The hotel is located right next to the main buildings of the Sorbonne, only a few blocks from two RER stations that offer rail access to CDG Airport, Orly Airport, the Eiffel Tower, and Versaille.